yii2-chinesization/yii2-zh-cn/guide/zh-CN/logging.md

 - [[Yii::trace]] used maily for development purpose to indicate workflow of some code.
 Note that it only works in development mode when `YII_DEBUG` is set to `true`.
 - [[Yii::error]] used when there's unrecoverable error.
-- [[Yii::warning]] used when an error occured but execution can be continued.
+- [[Yii::warning]] used when an error occurred but execution can be continued.
 - [[Yii::info]] used to keep record of important events such as administrator logins.

 Log targets